avamsi/climate/README.md

 type AddOpts struct {
 	// variable name of parent command for this command Parent string `short:"p" default:"rootCmd"`
+	// list of flags for this command
+	Flags []string
 }

 // Add (cobra add) will create a new command, with a license and